-Silk Road is a historic road that runs across northern part of Pakistan crossing over to Chinese Border.
+Silk Road is a historic road that runs across the northern part of Pakistan crossing over to the Chinese Border.
 Historically silk road has been the major trade route in the region connecting some of the important destinations in the Northern areas of Pakistan.

-GENERAL TRAVEL GUIDELINES
+GENERAL TRAVEL GUIDELINES on silk route on pakistan

-The Silk road runs from Hasanabdal to Chinese border covering a distance of 1300km.
+The Silk road runs from Hasanabdal to the Chinese border covering a distance of 1300km.
 The road splits in two near Manshera.
 The offshoot of the main road is KKH connecting Manshera with Kaghan and Naran finally merging near Chillas.
 The KKH continues onto Khunjerab Pass near Pakistan-Chinese Border.

-TRAVELLING FROM ISLAMABAD
+TRAVELLING FROM ISLAMABAD to Chinese Border on KKH

 For further information and online booking: NATCO

 The driving distance from Islamabad to Gilgit is approximately 500km which can be covered in 12 hours.
-It is suggested to organise stopovers on the way to get maximum out of the trip.
+It is suggested to organise stopovers on the way to get the maximum out of the trip.
 With slow commercial traffic and passing through small towns, the travel time can be more than suggested.

 Great stopovers on the way include Abbottabad, Balakot, Naran and Kaghan.